Our rating(3.9/5)

 Their software is quite basic, mainly just accepting card payments and printing X or Z reports.
 If card-not-present transactions are activated, you can use the card machines for manual card entry too, most commonly used for telephone payments.

-The most versatile card machine is the Android terminal Axium DX8000 with a 6″ touchscreen, used either as a portable terminal around your premises (through WiFi) or on the go as a mobile terminal (through 3G or 4G).
-It is powered by a rechargeable, long-life battery (adaptor included), covering hours of transactions from a full charge.
+The most versatile card machine is the Android terminal Axium DX8000 with a 6″ touchscreen, used either as a portable terminal around your premises (through WiFi) or on the go as a mobile terminal (through 4G).
+It is powered by a rechargeable, long-life battery, covering hours of transactions from a full charge.

-If it’s used as a mobile card machine, the Axium will come with a SIM card that connects with any available EE, O2 or Vodafone network.
+If it’s used as a mobile card machine, the Axium will come with a SIM card connecting with any available EE, O2 or Vodafone network.
 It should therefore work anywhere with mobile coverage, with WiFi acting as a backup connection if the mobile network fails.

 Worldpay Ingenico Axium DX8000 box contents